lbl-srg/obc/specification/source/cdl.rst

 Tags
 ^^^^

-CDL allows to tag declaration that instantiate
+CDL allows to tag declaration that instantiate [mg this seems usefull, I'd like to see the actual code to confirm that I'm understanding the fuctionality correctly.
+Is this a tag that varries for different instances of the same block in the same project?]

 * parameters (:numref:`sec_cld_per_typ`),
 * elementary building blocks (:numref:`sec_ele_bui_blo`), and